What we do

 When early microlights caused safety concerns as the result of a couple of poorly designed aircraft the BMAA was involved in the development of a design code that is still applied to microlights to ensure their structural integrity and safe handling properties.
 The BMAA is approved by the Civil Aviation Authority to review aircraft designs and approve them as compliant.
 The BMAA Technical Office is able to do this for a considerably lower fee than the Civil Aviation Authority and so both members and manufacturers benefit.
 Lower costs help to keep microlight flying affordable.

 Flight Safety is of primary importance.
-The aircraft themselves are now inherently safe, the usual cause of an accident is an error made by the pilot, or just simple bad luck.
+The aircraft themselves are now inherently safe due to compliance with airworthiness standards.
+The usual cause of an accident is an error made by the pilot, or just simple bad luck.
 The BMAA Safety Officer promotes safe flying techniques and works with the Training Committee to continuously improve training standards and pilots' safety awareness.

 Publications and media